 With the most recent Google updates and the ones soon to follow, SEOs have to find new ways to help their clients rank aside than just architecture and link placement.
 The best way I have heard it described was by Doug Karr at Blog Indiana, he said that these updates “are no longer just a math problem, but a human problem.”
 This means SEOs need to switch up their game and add other tactics that haven’t always been used before.
 These alternatives are usually including various forms of inbound marketing and social media.
 The result can mean creating successful campaigns with Twitter, Facebook, Pinterest, and Instagram.
 This is transforming our job landscape, making us more well-rounded marketers instead focusing just on SEO.
 This is an exciting time but, like any new task, can also be daunting.

 So, what does this mean for hockey fans?
-We too have to find alternatives to get through the current lockout—after all, you can’t just go cold turkey on that sport.
-This has led many of us to start watching other hockey leagues, like Kontinental Hockey League (KHL) and minor league outfits like the American Hockey League (AHL) and United States Hockey League (USHL) – and don’t forget about watching the Canadian Women’s League!
+We have to find alternatives to get through the current lockout.
+After all, you can’t just go cold turkey on that sport.
+This has led many of us to start watching other hockey leagues, like Kontinental Hockey League.
+And don’t forget about watching the Canadian Women’s League.
 No matter what you pick, it’s sure to be a change to your usual strategy and routine.
-It takes a little bit to get used to, but once you do you can become an expert on that league and cheer on your favorite teams until the NHL starts back up again.
+It takes time to get used to, but once you do you can become an expert on that league.
+You can also cheer on your favorite teams until the NHL starts back up again.

-The expression “change is good” isn’t always true – many people still dislike change or have trouble adjusting to it.
-But if there are any people on this planet used to shake-ups and able to acclimate themselves to just about anything, it’s SEOs and NHL fans.
-We’ve made it through this before, and we will do it again – and come out with cooler strategies we did before.
+The expression “change is good” isn’t always true.
+Many people dislike change or have trouble adjusting to it.
+But if anyone is used to shake-ups and able to acclimate themselves to just about anything, it’s SEOs and NHL fans.
+We’ve made it through this before, and we will do it again.
+And come out with cooler strategies we did before.